lennartpollvogt/ollama-instructor/README.md

 `ollama-instructor` is a lightweight Python library that provides a convenient wrapper around the Client of the renowned Ollama repository, extending it with validation features for obtaining valid JSON responses from a Large Language Model (LLM).
 Utilizing Pydantic, `ollama-instructor` allows users to specify models for JSON schemas and data validation, ensuring that responses from LLMs adhere to the defined schema.

-> **Note**: This library has a native support for the Ollamas Python client.
+> **Note 1**: This library has a native support for the Ollamas Python client.
 If you want to have more flexibility with other providers like Groq, OpenAI, Perplexity and more, have a look into the great library of [instrutor](https://github.com/jxnl/instructor) of Jason Lui.

+> **Note 2**: This library depends on having [Ollama](https://ollama.com) installed and running.
+For more information, please refer to the official website of Ollama.

 ## Features